kyesh/on-target-analysis-for-ynab/docs/PROJECT_SUMMARY.md

-# YNAB Off-Target Assignment Analysis - Project Summary
+# On Target Analysis for YNAB - Project Summary

 ## Executive Summary

-The YNAB Off-Target Assignment Analysis application is a comprehensive Next.js web application designed to integrate with the YNAB (You Need A Budget) API to provide detailed analysis of budget target alignment.
+The On Target Analysis for YNAB application is a comprehensive Next.js web application designed to integrate with the YNAB (You Need A Budget) API to provide detailed analysis of budget target alignment.
 This tool helps users understand how their monthly budget assignments compare against their predefined targets, offering insights into budget discipline and financial goal achievement.

 ## Project Objectives